 Speculative Dynamics of Prices and Volume

-We present a dynamic theory of prices and volume in asset bubbles.
-In our framework, predictable price increases endogenously attract short-term investors more strongly than long-term investors.
-Short-term investors amplify volume by selling more frequently, and they destabilize prices through positive feedback.
-Our model predicts a lead-lag relationship between volume and prices that we confirm in the 2000-2008 US housing bubble.
-Using data on 50 million home sales from this episode, we document that much of the variation in volume arose from the rise and fall in short-term investment.
+We present a dynamic theory of prices and volume in housing cycles.
+In our framework, predictable price increases endogenously attract short-term buyers more strongly than long-term buyers.
+Short-term buyers amplify volume by selling more frequently, and they destabilize prices through positive feedback.
+Our model predicts a lead--lag relationship between volume and prices, which we confirm in the 2000--2011 U.S. housing bubble.
+Using data on 50 million home sales from this episode, we document that much of the variation in volume arose from the rise and fall in short term investment.